Oikio/generator-fronty/README.md

 ### TODO
 * make pages constructor mustache->html with [mustache-render](http://projects.the5thwall.net/mustache-render/)
-* make second UseminPrepare task with no minification (2.0 throws error, waiting for npm publish)
+* make second UseminPrepare task with no minification (2.0.2 throws error, waiting for npm publish)
 * add tests

 ## Release History
+* 4.0.0 Static pages deprecated, all dependencies updates.
 * 3.0.0 New HTML\CSS methodology, major updates and bug fixes.
 * 2.3.0 Watch expanded with browser-sync.
 * 2.2.0 Collector.html helps you construct static layout from mustache templates.
-* 2.1.0 Compass and Ruby Sass changed to node-sass (it's really fast 5-10x)
+* 2.1.0 Compass and Ruby Sass changed to node-sass (it's really fast 5-10x).
-* 2.0.0 Foundation 5 is here and set by default
+* 2.0.0 Foundation 5 is here and set by default.
-* 1.2.0 .html files changed to .mustache, minor fixes in gruntfile
-* 1.1.0 Static pages added, code refactoring done
-* 1.0.0 Here is Fronty!